Ficere/accurate_molmass/readme.md

 You can refer to the original [cgohlke/molmass](https://github.com/cgohlke/molmass).

-The main modification is the EnhancedFormula class, which uses decimal.Decimal improve the floating point precision.
+The main modification is the EnhancedFormula class, which uses decimal.Decimal to improve the accuracy of the calculation.

 It is more accurate but slower than the original formula.